WaywardHayward/adt-signalr-broadcaster/README.md

 ## Settings

+Place these settings in either a local.settings.json file or in the environment variables on the function app.

 | Setting | Description |
 | --- | --- |
 | ADT_EVENTHUB_NAME | The name of the Event Hub containing the Azure Digital Twin Patches to listen to |